acolomba/blackvuesync/README.md

 # BlackVue Sync

 Synchronizes recordings from a BlackVue dashcam with a local directory over a LAN.
 Implements several features to facilitate operating in a scheduled, unattended fashion.
+A typical setup would be a NAS running a cron job.

 BlackVue cameras expose an HTTP server -- sadly no HTTPS -- that can be used to download all recordings.
 This project downloads only recordings that are not already downloaded, optionally limiting recordings in a local directory to a date range.